guilycst/go-htmx-todo-list/README.md

 - Create and Read tasks
 - Complete tasks
-- Data is store in memory
+- Data is stored in memory

 # Dependencies
 - go 1.19